 ARTICLE V GROUPS, DIVISIONS AND EXECUTIVE DIRECTORS.

 Section 5.01.
 GROUPS.
-“Senior Rugby”, “Sevens Rugby”, “Women’s College Rugby” and “Men’s College Rugby” (as such terms are hereinafter defined and each of which is a “Group”) each shall have an “Executive Director”.
+“Senior Club Rugby”, “Sevens Rugby”, and “College Rugby” (as such terms are hereinafter defined and each of which is a “Group”) each shall have an “Executive Director”.

 The Executive Director shall have executive responsibility for the management of her Group and all activities within that Group.
 She shall provide direction and assistance to the Division Directors within that Group, and be responsible for: